dhicks/chlorpyrifos/paper.md

 Because these last two studies focus on populations that are likely to be highly exposed or socially vulnerable to chlorpyrifos impacts, they can be considered dEJ studies.
 Both of these studies focus on estimating the health impacts of chlorpyrifos exposure, rather than the (relative or absolute) degree of exposure per se.
 In contrast, the current paper considers social vulnerability as a predictor for (a proxy of) chlorpyrifos exposure.
 The current study also works at a much larger scale than these two studies:  rather than analyzing data for a few hundred individuals, this study analyzes data for more than a thousand Census tracts and tens of thousands of uses of chlorpyrifos.

-Methodologically, the current study closely resembles two studies that used spatial methods to identify demographic predictors of potential exposure to other kinds of environmental health hazards.   @LievanosRacedeprivationimmigrant2015 uses data from across the continental US and spatial methods to construct clusters of high lifetime cancer risk (LCR) due to air pollution, then (nonspatially) regresses these clusters against composite Census tract demographic variables.
+Methodologically, the current study closely resembles a number of other studies that use spatial methods to identify demographic predictors of potential exposure to other kinds of environmental health hazards.
+Often these studies are framed explicitly in terms of environmental justice.  @LievanosRacedeprivationimmigrant2015 uses data from across the continental US and spatial methods to construct clusters of high lifetime cancer risk (LCR) due to air pollution, then (nonspatially) regresses these clusters against composite Census tract demographic variables.
 This study concludes that "isolated Latino immigrant-economic deprivation is the strongest positive demographic predictor of tract presence in air-toxic LCR clusters, followed by black-economic deprivation and isolated Asian/Pacific Islander immigrant-economic deprivation" [@LievanosRacedeprivationimmigrant2015 50], a significant dEJ finding.
+(See also @LievanosSociospatialDimensionsWater2017; @LievanosRetoolingCalEnviroScreenCumulative2018.)

+@GrineskiAsianAmericansdisproportionate2017 also focus on demographic predictors of air pollution exposure.
+They define non-spatial clusters of Census tracts based on median year of housing construction, then apply generalized estimating equations to model air pollution hazard as a function of demographics.
+This study focuses on residents of Asian background, and estimates effects for 7 different Asian ancestry groups.
+They find that "an increase in proportion of Asian residents in census tracts is associated with significantly greater cancer risk from HAPs" [@GrineskiAsianAmericansdisproportionate2017 71].

+@BakhtsiyaravaEnvironmentalinequalitypollution2017 construct a spatial regression of immigrant population against toxic chemical releases, identified using the Toxics Release Inventory.
+In this case, spatial regression is used as a control, to account for spatial autocorrelation in both migration and chemical releases.
+They find that "immigrants from Europe and Latin America show a pollution advantage and tend to migrate to less polluted areas" relative to non-immigrants (defined as individuals who lived in the US the previous year); at the same time "for Mexican, Chinese, and Asian immigrants we found no relationship between toxin release and their concentration in PUMAs, indicating exposure patterns comparable to their native-born [sic] counterparts" [@BakhtsiyaravaEnvironmentalinequalitypollution2017 65].

 @SilvaSpatialModelingIdentify2018 examine the presence of hydraulic fracturing wells in Ohio Census block groups.
 They compare spatial and nonspatial regression models, that is, models that do and do not account for correlation between neighboring block groups.
 They observe that the nonspatial model is susceptible to spatial confounding in this case; and find that increased median income and population density are associated with an increased presence of wells.